sheardd/mvinstallationreadme/installationreadme-dev.md

         php_domains:
           - php.<SITE-NAME>.test

-Remember to make a note of all domains; you will need them later to add to /etc/hosts on your host machine.

-Save changes and sign out of the vm with Ctrl + D, and run `vagrant provision` for the changes to take effect.
+Save and reprovision your vm (`vagrant provision`) for the changes to take effect.

+Now add the URLs from your yml file to /etc/hosts on your host machine, for
+example:

+192.168.150.20 <SITE>.test
+192.168.150.20 www.<SITE>.test
+192.168.150.20 php.<SITE>.test

 You should now be able to visit your URLs in the browser and see a generic WordPress site.
 When running `vagrant provision` the vm checks for yml files